Home Alone (video game): Sega platforms

-The game starts with one difficulty level, but a harder one can be unlocked.
-In the hard difficulty, Kevin must wait for 40 minutes for the police to arrive and the bandits’ van will drive faster from house to house, but Kevin will be able to create newer and more powerful guns to fight them off.
+The game has two difficulty levels.
+In the hard difficulty, Kevin must wait 40 minutes for the police to arrive and the bandits’ van will drive faster from house to house, but Kevin will be able to create newer and more powerful guns to fight them off.

 Master System

-In the Master System version, Kevin walks through 30 levels in 6 different kinds of houses (including bonus levels) evading Harry and Marv and collecting a number of valuables (rings and pots) and putting them in a safe before the time runs out.
+In the Master System version, Kevin walks through 30 levels in six different kinds of houses (including bonus levels) evading Harry and Marv and collecting a number of valuables (rings and pots) and putting them in a safe before the time runs out.
 In each house, there is also a dog or a cat.
 Dogs attack the bandits and make them lose one of the valuables (when they have it) and also makes Kevin lose them, if they reach him, while cats pull objects on the floor onto the level below.
 In the bonus levels (one on each six), however, the Wet Bandits and pets are absent.
 Kevin must also prevent the bandits from walking away with any valuables, thus losing the game.
 He also has a pump weapon (like in the movie) and can get ammo to shoot at enemies, causing them to drop one valuable (if they have it) and fall on to the floor for a few seconds.